metaplex-foundation/solana-project-template/clients/js/CONTRIBUTING.md

 # Contributing to the JavaScript client

-This is quick guide to help you contribute to the JavaScript client of Mpl Project Name.
+This is a quick guide to help you contribute to the JavaScript client of Mpl Project Name.

 ## Getting started